purpleKarrot Gedankenexperimente

 4. invoke the generated script with ctest -S.

-At the moment there is a cmCTest*Handler instance for each build step owned by the cmCTest class.
-But once CTest scripting mode is the core of the implementation and the CTest command line mode is merely a legacy wrapper, the only place where for example the cmCTestConfigureHandler is used is the cmCTestConfigureCommand!
+At the moment, there is a cmCTest*Handler instance for each build step, owned by the cmCTest class.
+But once CTest scripting mode is the core of the implementation and the CTest command-line mode is merely a legacy wrapper, the only place where, for example, the cmCTestConfigureHandler is used is the cmCTestConfigureCommand!
 The first cleanup will involve moving all the handler instances from the cmCTest class to their corresponding command implementations.

 Once a cmCTest*Command is stateless and independent of cmCTest, its implementation can be turned into a free function, like all the CMake commands already are.
 Once that is done, the classes cmCommand and cmLegacyCommandWrapper can finally be removed.

 It will also simplify adding new commands.
-One command that I would consider useful is a ctest_package command, which invokes CPack in a way that CTest knows how to submit the generated packages as build artefacts to a dashboard.
+One command that I would consider useful is a ctest_package command, which invokes CPack in a way that CTest knows how to submit the generated packages as build artifacts to a dashboard.